pailhead/three-instanced-mesh/README.md

 # how it works

 Including the module once will allow the usage of `THREE.InstancedMesh` constructor, it should also patch three different shader chunks to attach the instancing logic.
-It's possible to trigger these defines from outside, ~~but the depth materials are still buried in `THREE.WebGLShadows`.~~ Absolute w00tness, three.js already has a mechanism in plase that allows for something like this to be done without hacking! :)

-The module contains a monkey patch that modifies the following three.js classes:

-- **color_pars_vertex.glsl**

-  odd but this is the most convenient place to include stuff in the vertex shader outside of main()

-- **defaultnormal_vertex.glsl**

-  normal transformation, this is where the optimization can occur if the scale is uniform

-- **begin_vertex.glsl**

-  vertex transformation

-**TODO:** make a class that attaches the functionality to a provided material.

-The class will run the "placement function" during construction transforming an internal `Object3D` node and writing the TRS matrix into an attribute buffer N times.
-It will convert the provided `THREE.BufferGeometry` into a `THREE.InstancedBufferGeometry` and attach the additional attribute.
-The result is an `InstancedMesh` class (extends `Mesh`) with an `InstancedDistributedGeometry` class (extends `InstancedBufferGeometry`).
-This can then be treated as one object as far as rendering is concerned.
-A different structure can describe colliders for example and could be constructed in the placement function.

-It will consume additional three 'v4' attributes. ( rotation is in xyz , translation in w ).

-# NOTE

-Just include it and it should work :)
-~~this works only on r78, see this [pull request](https://github.com/mrdoob/three.js/pull/10750) for discussion, and this [fork](https://github.com/pailhead/three.js/tree/InstancedMesh) if you want to build it for r84 **and have shadows enabled**.
-Otherwise, including this once will patch the provided instance of three and you'll have `THREE.InstancedMesh` available as a constructor. ~~

 # Usage